-When you arrive on campus please go to the Spring Lane Building where you will pick up your guest tickets, before going to Vanbrugh Dining room to pick up your gown.
-As guests will not be permitted to enter the gowning area, we suggest they take advantage of the catering facilities on offer in Vanbrugh Grumpy Mule Cafe.
+When you arrive on campus please go to the Exhibition Centre where you will pick up your gown and guest tickets.
+As guests will not be permitted to enter the gowning area, we suggest they take advantage of the catering facilities on offer.

 Please make sure you have passed your guest tickets to your guests before you go to Central Hall.
 Guests will be allowed into Central Hall from around 30 minutes before the ceremony start time.

 Most ceremonies last around one and a quarter hours.
 Each congregation has a Presiding Officer; under normal circumstances this will be the Chancellor, Vice-Chancellor or Deputy Vice Chancellor and Provost of the University.

 Once graduands and guests are seated in Central Hall the official party enters the auditorium in procession, the Presiding Officer being led by the University Mace Bearer.
 The Presiding Officer will declare the congregation open for the conferment of awards and give an opening speech.

 Following the opening speech a steward will invite the graduands to receive their awards.
 The awards will be presented in alphabetical order of department, with higher degrees being presented first, then first degrees, with students within each award being presented alphabetically.
 You will be seated in the order that you will be presented so it is important that you sit in the correct seat as shown on your seating card.
 When it is time for your award to be presented a steward will lead you to the front of the auditorium, one row at a time.